colonelxy/Trustless-Elections-Dapp/README.md

 - Send data from devices to IoT Core via MQTT
 - IoT Core subscribes data and send it to - Kinesis Firehose
-- Kinesis executes batch (transform data, - Putting data together)
+- Kinesis executes batch (transform data, Putting data together)
-- Kinesis send batched data to S3
+- Kinesis send batched data to S3 (Raw data)
+- A second Lmbda function sends transformed images as PDF to a second S3
+- A third Lambda function transforms metadata and stores in an immutable ledger in QLDB.
+- Users can query the database through an API

 Actually IoT core could be replaced with API Gateway and send data via HTTP.
 But because HTTP request is heavier than MQTT, I recommend you use MQTT.